GabrielHub/UniversitySimulator/README.md

 **A list of tasks to do / code to update:**

-	1. [ ] Redesign Resources
+	1. [ ] Redesign Core
+		- [ ] Resources and Balance
-		- [ ] Which resources are objects?
+			- [ ] What resources to add
 			- [ ] Redesign how each resources affects the other
+		- [ ] Gameplay Loop
+			- [x] Change from Turn based click to Real Time
+			- [ ] Add option to pause, either on events or something else
 	2. [ ] Redesign UX/UI
 		- [ ] How the resources are displayed
 	3. [ ] Redesign Events